steindevices/ESP32-LyraT-DSP/README.md

 ![Case](Case/ESP32%20LyraT%20DSP%20Case%20(no%20display).jpg)

-You will need four 3mm screws to secure the board, and four 2mm screws for the lid.
+You will need four 3 mm screws to secure the board.

 ## I'd like to be able to upload new filters without needing to reprogram the DSP.
 Is this possible?